 You're in very good company.
 Hundreds of millions of people around the world have been swept up by the same wave over the past two decades.
 And it shows no signs of stopping.

 But what exactly is Hallyu?
 Where did it come from?
 And why did it happen?
-Let me explain.
+Let me explain — not as a textbook, but the way I'd explain it to you over coffee.

 How it all started